 Background and History.
 Washing mealtime utensils on a camping trip can range from using paper plates (no washing) to “Philmont-style” (lick ’em clean and sanitize in boiling water).
 Through the years, Scouting has come up with a variety of “dish washing assembly line” configurations.
-For a wide range of field applications, the three container method has proven itself tried and true:
+For a wide range of field applications, the three container approach has proven itself tried and true.

-On many overnight camping and backpacking trips, this approach has been adapted, sometimes combining the second and third containers into one 8 quart pot, sometimes using wash basins.
+On many overnight camping and backpacking trips, this approach has been adapted, sometimes combining the second and third containers into one 8 quart pot.
 In all cases, the initial step is to clean or scrape off as much excess food as possible into a designated receptacle, before placing anything into the 1st container.
 Most often the final step, is to let all washed items air dry on a plastic sheet.
-Even when wash basins are used on “car-camping” trips, the whole production frequently takes place right on the ground.
+Even when wash basins are used on front-country, “car-camping” trips, the whole production frequently takes place right on the ground.
 This is always the case when there are no picnic tables, limited table space, or when tables are being used for other things.
-Improving the campsite, making it more comfortable, making kitchen tasks more convenient, being resourceful and using one’s ingenuity is what creating camp gadgets is all about.
-That’s why the Scout Stave Dish Washing Rack was devised!
+Improving the campsite, making it more comfortable, making kitchen tasks more convenient, being resourceful and using one’s ingenuity is what creating camp gadgets are all about.
+That’s why the Scout Stave Dish Washing Rack was devised.

 Two challenges.
 1) Drawings for dish washing rack designs are common.
 But, until you make one and try it with full containers of water, it’s difficult to realize what the main challenge really is—to keep the containers from crashing down because they’re too heavy!
 Depending on the containers used, an average wash basin won’t have enough of a lip to hold it in place or is just to flimsy to keep it’s shape when filled with water.
 That’s why lashing together a framework alone usually won’t suffice.
 Therefore, in addition to the framework, this design includes a bottom platform made up of two Scout Staves for the basins to rest upon, which solves the weight issue.
 2) The next challenge is one that’s common to many a pioneering structure, be it large or small.
 How do we keep the rack itself from falling over?
 We overcome this basic concern by bringing into play the same stability solution used in making a simple camp table.
 It’s exactly the same concept that keeps a monkey bridge erect.
 Like the table, we connect two upright A-frames with a rope, and using the same rope, we anchor them securely in place on either side.
 Here’s what you’ll need:

-- 3 wash basins (For convenience, the wash basins we used were very inexpensive and easy to find.
-Purchased were three 18 qt.
-Sterilite basins from Walmart.)
+three wash basins (For convenience, the wash basins we used were very inexpensive and easy to find.
+Purchased were three 18-quart Sterilite basins from Walmart.)

 Make the A-frames.
-Because the rack will be holding around nine gallons of water, approximately 18 pounds, the lashings for this project need to be especially tight.
+Because the rack will be holding around nine gallons of water, approximately 72 pounds, the lashings for this project need to be especially tight.
 An easy way to assure you’ll have well-lashed A-frames is to first square lash the tops at 90º and then the ledger to one leg, also at 90º.
 This will create some strain on the lashings when the other leg and the other end of the ledger are lashed together, yielding a nice tight A-frame.
-With these Sterilite wash basins, lash the ledger in place about 28″ from the top of the legs.
+(Careful it’s not too tight, and of course you can always start with a shear lashing at the top.)
+With these Sterilite wash basins, lash the ledger in place about 28 inches from the top of the legs.
 Since all we’re using are Scout Staves, in this design one side of the ledger will purposely extend out much farther than the other on each A-frame—a place to hang some towels (or whatever).

 Connect and stand up the A-frames.
-Tightly lash two staves to the outside of the legs of each A-frame, about 20″ from the top.
+Tightly lash two staves to the outside of the legs of each A-frame, about 20 inches from the top.
 The front and back edges of the wash basins will rest on these staves.
-Hammer in two stakes about 12′ apart where you want the rack to be located, and position the connected A-frames between.
-Halve the 20′ lashing rope and approximating the midpoint between the A-frames, secure the rope to the top of one leg with a clove hitch, and pulling the rope to the other A-frame, repeat the process on the top of a leg on the other side.
-Tie the ends of the rope to the stakes on either side, securing the ends tightly with taut-line hitches.
-(You can use round turns with two half hitches if you like.)
+Hammer in two stakes about 12 feet apart where you want the rack to be located, and position the connected A-frames between.
+Halve the 20-foot lashing rope and approximating the midpoint between the A-frames, secure the rope to the top of one leg with a clove hitch, and pulling the rope to the other A-frame, repeat the process on the top of a leg on the other side.
+Tie the ends of the rope to the stakes on either side, securing the ends tightly with tautl-line hitches.
+(If preferred use roundturns with two half hitches.)

 Add the two-stave basin supports.
 The A-frame ledgers will now serve to do something more than keep the A-frames’ legs from shifting.
 They’ll now also support the two remaining staves that assure the basins stay put!
 Lash these two staves parallel to one another on top of the ledgers, on either side of the rack.